Skip to main content

 • “The core gameplay of this unusual iteration of solitaire is very satisfying, and the hidden rules are fun and satisfying to figure out.”

-• “Fans of card-based cosmic horror like 'Cultist Simulator', with more involved and more esoteric (both in theme and mechanics) gameplay, will be disappointed by the mundanity and outright lack of replayability once you figure out the 'hidden rules' that accompany each puzzle.
-The obfuscation of the conditions for achieving the 'real' victory for each is frustrating, as it often depends on knowledge outside the context the game itself provides.”
+• “Fans of card-based cosmic horror like 'Cultist Simulator,' with more-involved and more-esoteric gameplay, will be disappointed by the mundanity and outright lack of replayability once you figure out the 'hidden rules' that accompany each puzzle.
+This is further worsened by obfuscation of the conditions for achieving the 'real' victory for each, one of which depends on knowledge outside of the game's context.”

 • atmosphere